corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/13 - Solution Architecture/Other Serverless/Step Functions.md

 - ResultPath- A path that determines what input is sent to the state specified in the Next field.

 ### ResultPath
-- Include the error in the input
+- Include the error in the input by adding a $ to the `ResultPath` so as to pass the error from the current task to the next task

 ### Wait for Task Token
 - Allows you to pause Step Functions during a Task until a Task Token is returned